 The present study revealed that cleaning and feeding were the only routine activities in the private unorganised swine farms.

-The mean time (man-minutes) spent on cleaning of pens in the private unorganised swine farms was given in Table 1.
+The mean time (man-minutes) spent on cleaning of pens in the private unorganised swine farms was presented in Table 1.
 The average time taken for washing of floor was ranged from 2.88 to 5.53 man-minutes per pen, or from 0.25 to 0.30 man-minutes/m2.
 Reddy et al. (2023) reported similar values of man-min./m2.
 However, Kaswan et al. (2018), Singh et al. (2018) and Greeshma (2023) reported lower values of man-minutes per pen in organised swine farms which might be due to the fact that the labourers in present study applied broom along with water pipe.
 Also, the cleaning activity in unorganized farms was done in alternate days, so, the degree of faecal contamination was higher.
 The housing density also might be higher in unorganized farms when compared to the organised ones.
 The cleaning of water trough took 0.32 to 0.48 man-minutes/pen.
 The total cleaning activity required 3.37 to 5.85 man-minutes/pen in the private unorganised swine farms.
 The labour time required for cleaning of passage alley was 1.49 ± 0.13 and 1.16 ± 0.05 man-min in S.N.G Pork centre and V.Y.N Agro Farm, respectively.

 Table 1.
 Mean time (man-minutes) spent on cleaning of pens